adabadadudu/switch/README.md

 # switch
 Switch/case implemented in Python

-**if you thing how use switch/case in Python here located your solution**
+**if you don't know how use switch/case in Python , your solution is here**